rr326/servi/README.md

 # Servi

-Servi helps developer build *production* quality environments, easily and quickly.
+Servi helps developers build *production* quality environments, easily and quickly.
 And you can then mirror your production environment for development, ensuring that when you push to production, everything works.

 ## What it is
 Servi is mostly a bunch of Ansible templates, integrated with a Vagrant setup, and a few command line tools for making it easier for you to use.
-It has baked-in assumptions and best[1]-practices.
+It has baked-in assumptions and best-practices.

 It's a little like Yeoman, for a simple production-quality environment.

 ## Who is it for
-Developers who build 2+ small sites (single-server) or hobby projects.
+Developers who build single-server sites or hobby projects.
 If your needs are more complicated, servi probably won't help much.

 ## Motivation